Why Do You Need a Ghostwriter?

 One day you decide to go away for the weekend.

-Your lodging is on an island where there are no cars.
+Your hotel is on an island where there are no cars.

 Instead, there's a passenger ferry that will take you from the parking lot to the island.